Thursday, April 19, 2018 | 7:30pm

 About This Performance

-Polish pianist Rafał Blechacz has established himself firmly on the international concert scene and is celebrated by both the audience and the press worldwide for his profound and virtuosic interpretations.
-In 2005, uncontested, Rafał Blechacz won all prizes of the prestigious 15th Frédéric Chopin International Piano Competition.
+Rafał Blechacz is the winner of the Gilmore Artist Award, one of the most prestigious music awards in the world.
+Awarded every four years to a distinguished, extraordinary concert pianist, regardless of age or nationality, Blechacz received the award in January 2014.
+The young Polish pianist has established himself firmly on the international concert scene, and is celebrated by both the audience and the press worldwide for his profound and virtuosic interpretations.
+In October 2005, uncontested, Rafał Blechacz won all prizes of the prestigious 15th Frédéric Chopin International Piano Competition.

-Rafał Blechacz has performed with renowned orchestras such as the Mahler Chamber Orchestra, NDR Hamburg, Bremen Chamber Philharmonic, Vienna Radio Symphony Orchestra, Sinfonia Varsovia, Orchestre de Paris, Orchestra dell ‘Accademia di Santa Cecilia, Zurich Tonhalle Orchestra and Detroit Symphony Orchestra.
-He gives recitals in major concert halls such as the Philharmonie Berlin, Herculesaal in Munich, Liederhalle Stuttgart, Salle Pleyel in Paris and London’s Wigmore Hall, Amsterdam’s Concertgebouw, La Scala Milan, the Vienna Konzerthaus, the Tonhalle in Zurich, the Palais des Beaux-Arts in Brussels, Suntory Hall Tokyo and New York’s Avery Fisher Hall.
+Rafał Blechacz has performed with renowned orchestras such as the Mahler Chamber Orchestra, NDR Hamburg, London Philharmonic Orchestra, Rotterdam Philharmonic Orchestra, Vienna Radio Symphony Orchestra, Sinfonia Varsovia, Orchestre de Paris, Orchestra dell ’Accademia di Santa Cecilia, Zurich Tonhalle Orchestra and Detroit Symphony Orchestra.
+He gives recitals in the world’s major concert halls including Berlin’s Philharmonie, Salle Pleyel in Paris, London’s Wigmore Hall, Amsterdam’s Concertgebouw, La Scala Milan, the Vienna Konzerthaus, the Tonhalle in Zurich, the Palais des Beaux-Arts in Brussels, Suntory Hall Tokyo and New York’s Avery Fisher Hall.

-Born in 1985, Blechacz began his piano lessons at the age of five continuing his piano education in the Artur Rubinstein State School of Music in Bydgoszcz.
-In May 2007, he graduated from the Feliks Nowowiejski Academy of Music in Bydgoszcz, the piano class of Professor Katarzyna Popowa-Zydroń.
-In July 2010, he received the prestigious Premio Internazionale Accademia Musicale Chigiana (Italy), awarded annually by an international jury of music critics to young musicians for their outstanding artistic achievements.
+Born in 1985, Blechacz began his musical studies at age five continuing his piano education in the Artur Rubinstein State School of Music in Bydgoszcz.
+In 2007, he graduated from the Feliks Nowowiejski Academy of Music in Bydgoszcz, in the piano studio of Professor Katarzyna Popowa-Zydroń.
+In 2010, he received the Premio Internazionale Accademia Musicale Chigiana (Italy), awarded annually by an international jury of music critics to young musicians for their outstanding artistic achievements.